Shy07/gigabyte-b365m-rx470/readme.md

 ## Note

-- USB info modified, it should be re-modified for different PC case before use it
+- USB info modified, it should be re-modified for different PC case before using
-- Serial number info has been removed, it should be added before use it
+- Serial number info has been removed, it should be added before using

 ## Screenshots